Well quasi-order and atomicity for combinatorial structures under consecutive orders: Atomicity for Bountiful Structures

 \begin{cor} Let $(X, \leq)$ be a poset of valid structures under the consecutive order.
 If it is decidable whether a given bicycle in a factor graph of $(X, \leq)$ contains ambiguous paths, then the atomicity problem is decidable for $(X, \leq)$. \end{cor}

-\begin{proof} It is easy to see that condition $(2)$ of Theorem \ref{thrm atomicity} is decidable.
+\begin{proof} As in the proof of Corollary \ref{cor atomic bountiful}, it is decidable whether an avoidance set is finite, and whether a finite avoidance set is atomic.
+For the infinite avoidance sets, it is easy to see that condition $(2)$ of Theorem \ref{thrm atomicity} is decidable.
 For condition $(1)$, it is decidable whether the factor graph is strongly connected or a bicycle.
 If it is a bicycle, by assumption, it is decidable whether it contains ambiguous paths.
 Hence, it is decidable whether $(X, \leq)$ is atomic. \end{proof}